Keyboard shortcuts

 • rspack_sources - The Rspack source API, which is a port of webpack's webpack-sources

-The MyBannerPlugin is implemented as a struct with a banner field.
-The banner field is a String that contains the banner comment.
+MyBannerPlugin is implemented as a struct with a banner field containing the banner comment.
 The new method is a constructor that takes a String and returns a MyBannerPlugin instance.

-The MyBannerPlugin struct is annotated with #[plugin] to indicate that it is a plugin.
+The MyBannerPlugin struct is annotated with #[plugin] to indicate it's a plugin.
 The #[plugin] macro is provided by the rspack_hook crate.

-It also implements the Plugin trait, which is provided by the rspack_core crate.
-The Plugin trait is a core trait for all plugins.
-It requires the name method to return the name of the plugin, and the apply method to apply the plugin to the compilation, which is just the same as the apply method in the Rspack JavaScript Plugin API.
+It also implements the Plugin trait from the rspack_core crate.
+The Plugin trait is core for all plugins, requiring the name method to return the plugin name and the apply method to apply the plugin to compilation, matching the apply method in the Rspack JavaScript Plugin API.

 In this example, the name method returns "MyBannerPlugin", and the apply method is currently to be implemented.